Consensys/constellation/README.md

   1. Run `constellation-node <path to config file>`

+For now, please refer to the [Constellation client Go library](https://github.com/jpmorganchase/quorum/blob/master/private/constellation/node.go) for an example of how to use Constellation.
+More detailed documentation coming soon!

 ## Configuration File Format

     # Externally accessible URL for this node (this is what's advertised)